While I was in Thailand in early 2017, often laid on beautiful beaches, I had a lot of time to think.

-For a long time now, since my full-time working life began after university, I’ve never felt like I was really in the right job for me.
+Since my full-time working life began after university, I never felt like I was really in the right job for me.
 Whether it was the role, the company or the environment, something in each job just didn’t quite click.
-I know, rubbish – right?

-Don’t get me wrong, I gained indescribable experience and knowledge in each job but every time I was left feeling empty and unfulfilled.
-My most recent role in design was fun but it made me realise that ultimately my skills and interests lie in Marketing.
-(Or so I thought!)
+Don’t get me wrong, I gained indescribable experience and knowledge in every job, but I was always left feeling empty and unfulfilled.

 Basically, it encourages you to ask yourself what you would do if you won the lottery.
 If you had all of the money in the world and you didn’t have to work to make a living, how would you spend your time?

 I thought about that good and hard for a long time.
 I thought about what I love to do and what interests me the most.

 Yes, I’m passionate about fashion and travel so naturally if I won the lottery, I would shop and go see more of the world.
 (Wouldn’t we all?)

 But, how else would I pass the time?